Worming treatments by parasite

 Liver Fluke Treatment

-There are no drugs for liver fluke currently approved for use in horses.
-The only way to treat an infection is for medication to be prescribed off licence by a vet.
+There are no treatments for liver fluke currently approved for use in horses.
+The only way to treat an infection is for medication to be prescribed off licence on cascade by a vet.

 Bots Treatment